Council Tax reminder notice

 What to do if you receive a reminder

-Reminder notices will not be sent for each missing or late instalment.
+We do not send reminders for each missing or late payment.
 To avoid receiving notices in future, find out how to manage your payments.

 What will happen if you do not pay the Reminder